Three Cheers for Software Executive Forum

-Why I Would Attend Software Executive Forum Every Quarter If I Could
+Why I Would Attend this SaaS Conference Every Quarter if I Could

 Sep 12, 2018

 I’d been up since dawn and had sat through a full day of panels and networking sessions.
 Ordinarily, this would have been my cue to cite parental duties and cut out early, but I was somehow still tuned in and ready for the next wave of conversation, cocktails, and canapes.

 This was Software Executive Forum’s second-ever annual event, held at a Marriott in Brooklyn, New York.
 It’s organized by the team behind Software Executive Magazine and Software Business Growth, and I hadn’t been terribly familiar with either when I caught wind of the conference.
 Still, others in my network said it had been very good the previous year, so I went, hoping for a day of networking and some new ideas.

 This, it turns out, is exactly what I got, except at a quality level exceeding my wildest expectations.

 In general, I find it safest to keep my expectations modest at these types of events.
 I’m usually overwhelmed by the sheer number of available talks at larger conferences, for example, and the talks I choose to attend can be hit or miss.
 Sometimes the discussion turns out to be less interesting or informative than I’d hoped.
 Other times, the topic is strong but the speaker uninspired.

 What really set SEF apart was that every minute of every discussion, bar none, was both valuable and engaging.
 Prioritizing pith over convenience, SEF hand-picked the speakers and panelists (some of them authors) for their expertise in subjects they knew would be especially relevant to a room full of software executives.

 "What really set SEF apart was that every minute of every discussion, bar none, was both valuable and engaging."